-District Judge Claire Norris gave the following presentation as part of our Let’s Fix UK Whistleblowing Law webinar, ‘Whistleblowing in the workplace – the haves & have-nots’ on 29 June
+District Judge Claire Gilham gave the following presentation as part of our Let’s Fix UK Whistleblowing Law webinar, ‘Whistleblowing in the workplace – the haves & have-nots’ on 29 June

 “ I am what many people would regard is a bog-standard district judge.
 District judges are the general practitioner of civil courts.
 We deal with family disputes, road traffic accidents, and we will see you if you can’t pay your rent.